Our Recent Graduates

 Medical School: Albany Medical College

-Medical School: University of Massachusetts Medical School
+Medical School: State University of New York at Buffalo

-Medical School: John Hopkins School of Medicine
+Medical School: Northwestern University the Feinberg School of Medicine

-Medical School: Yale School of Medicine
+Medical School: University of New Mexico School of Medicine

 Mike grew up in northern New Mexico with his mother, who was a teacher on the Navajo Reservation.
 He attended the University of New Mexico, graduating with a degree in Public Health.
 During the last year of his undergraduate work, he studied abroad in Guatemala – where he became fluent in Spanish and experienced the amazing cultures of Central America.
 After returning to the U.S., he worked in Denver with a Center for Medicare and Medicaid innovation grant in primary care and taught adaptive snowboarding with Denver Children’s Hospital.
 While in medical school at the University of New Mexico, he became an advocate for LGBTQIA and Adolescent health.
 He spearheaded curricular changes at his institution to meet the health needs of LGBTQ populations, and helped start the Albuquerque PRISM clinic, which aims to address the health needs of the local Transgender community.
 His favorite pastime is working with clay at a local ceramics studio, which led him to create an art program with LGBTQ+ teens currently experiencing homelessness.
 While he loves the clear skies and green Chile of his home state, he is excited to find a thick winter jacket and move across the country to join the community-driven program at BMC.